datagovuk/guidance/harvesting.md

 The launch of the non-Location harvesters in November 2014 was timed to support the Local Authorities to publish their metadata on data.gov.uk  about the datasets that local authorities are required to publish locally due to the [Local Government (Transparency Requirements) Regulations](http://www.legislation.gov.uk/uksi/2014/2680/introduction/made).
 Local authorities are also encouraged to publish their open datasets on data.gov.uk through the [Local Open Data Incentive Scheme](http://incentive.opendata.esd.org.uk/).
 Through a local government sector led approach, additional fields were requested and added by the LGA, such as function & service categories - these are imported by all of these harvesters. data.gov.uk is being enhanced to make good use of this extra metadata, to aid navigation by dataset type and automatically validate data against schemas.

-# How to Publish Datasets
+# How to publish datasets ready to be harvested

 A public body may or may not have a open data web site, but to be harvested into data.gov.uk it needs to ensure it is published in a suitable machine-readable way.